pirosikick/eslintrc-editor/docs/rules/accessor-pairs.md

 ## When Not To Use It

-You can turn this rule off if you are not concerned with the presence of setters or getters on objects.
+You can turn this rule off if you are not concerned with the simultaneous presence of setters and getters on objects.

 ## Further Reading